 | ₹5 Crores | ₹35,00,000 | ₹35,00,000 (7%) | ₹0 |

-Stamp duty only — registration fee is 2% in both regimes.
-The first-sale concession applies to apartments, flats, villas, and row houses bought direct from a builder; resale of the same units pays the standard 7%.
+TNREGINET “Stamp Duty” line only — registration fee is 2% in both regimes.
+The standard-conveyance 7% line combines 5% stamp duty + 2% transfer duty.
+The first-sale concession applies to apartments, flats, villas, and row houses bought direct from a builder; resale uses the standard line.

 Indian stamp duty is document-driven: a sale deed pays the headline rate, but a within-family settlement is capped at ₹40,000 stamp + ₹10,000 registration regardless of property value.
 The TNREGINET schedule lists 18 categories of document; this calculator covers the 15 commonly used for property-acquisition workflows.
 Pick the right document type before computing — applying the sale-deed rate to a within-family settlement would overstate duty by an order of magnitude on a typical urban property.